-Jesus Christ suffered on the cross for the forgiveness of sins for all mankind, from Adam to Eve.
+Jesus Christ suffered on the cross for the forgiveness of the sins of all humanity, from Adam to Eve.
 The sufferings He endured were that He was: spat upon by the people He helped, scourged by those who would crucify Him, had a crown of thorns put on His head, and then had spikes beaten into His holy palms.
 Reading this article, you will find all the information you need about the death of Jesus Christ.

-Jesus Christ crucified Himself for us, the sinners, and the death of Jesus Christ made Him went through many sufferings.
+Jesus Christ crucified Himself for us, the sinners, and Jesus Christ’s death made Him suffer many sufferings.
 He loved everyone, even His enemies.
 Unfortunately, Judas was a part of the plot against Him.
-The most giant priests and all the elders of Israel organized a secret meeting and asked Judas to come over.
+The giant priests and all the elders of Israel organized a secret meeting and asked Judas to come over.
 The meeting happened in Caiaphas’ dream house, part of the sanctuary.
-Annas and Caiaphas and all the considered wise men made plans to kill Jesus, accusing him of blasphemy.
+Annas, Caiaphas, and all the wise men made plans to kill Jesus, accusing him of blasphemy.

 The betrayal of Christ